Skip to main content

 kubectl get pods -w

-This creates three replicas of your application, each running in its own pod.
-The Service load-balances incoming traffic across all three pods.
+What just happened?
+You created three replicas of your application, each running in its own pod.
+A Service load-balances incoming traffic across all three pods.
 If a pod crashes, Kubernetes automatically creates a new one to maintain the desired count of three.
+No human intervention needed.
+That's the magic.

 Scaling Your Application